Our Services

 Don't guess — and don't keep using products that aren't working.

-If you're unsure whether your symptoms could be fungal-related, consider starting with a free online symptom check for Pityriasis Versicolor to gather more insight.
+If you're unsure whether your symptoms could be fungal-related or another skin condition, you can use a free symptom checker to help you understand what might be happening and decide your next steps.
 Then take that information to a healthcare professional for proper evaluation.

 Skin conditions are common.
 They're treatable.
 But they require the right diagnosis.